-Female Vanity as a piece of Satire in Rape of the Lock:
+Female Vanity as a Piece of Social Satire in Rape of the Lock:

 According to Pope, women are vain, no doubt.
 They are a prey to their own vanity but they live in a world of treacherous men who are out to take advantage of their helplessness.
 Men are full with the battery of insincere expression of love.
 Women need protection because they are so helpless against the guile of men.

 Then we see another trend of beautiful women of that time.
 They liked to be complimented by men, but never show any of the fans the symbol of attraction.
 They just thank them and smile at them.
-They often had to turn down offers, but they never hurt anyone.
+They often had to turn down offers, but they hurt no one.

 The poem also refers to the latest fashions in the dress and decoration of this society, for example, millions of tables, a collection of china, a lap dog from Ireland, diamond earrings, etc. Rich drinks such as citron water, chocolate Tea and coffee.

 Towards the beginning of Canto III, we get an excellent account of society’s explanation of the Hampton Court.
 It is the place where the inhabitants of the United Kingdom often gather to predict the removal of foreign dictators, and the beautiful women of England.
 In Hampton Court, Ann, who ruled in three circles, held her council and sometimes just a tea party.